jpadams/puppetconf_api/README.md

 These examples were done on the Learning VM that you can find at <http://learn.puppetlabs.com>.

-If you want to set up your Learning VM to be able to hit the Console Services 'status' API via HTTP like I do in my first example, see the docs here:
+If you want to set up your Learning VM to be able to hit the Console Services 'status' API via HTTP on port 8123 like I do in my first example, see the docs here:
 <https://docs.puppetlabs.com/pe/latest/status_api.html#authenticating-requests>